-One of the most quoted lines from literature is 'To be or not to be' from Shakespeare's Hamlet
+One of the most quoted lines from literature is 'To be or not to be' from Shakespeare's Hamlet.

 Yet few of us actually realize what Shakespeare was talking about when we quote this line.
 In this soliloquy from Scene 1, Act II of the play, Hamlet is debating the question of whether to live and bear with patience all the injustices of this world, or to die and go to another world whose conditions you know nothing about, whether they'd be better or a thousand times worse.